cambiotraining/UnixIntro/_episodes/04-pipefilter.md

 > {: .solution}
 {: .challenge}

+> ## Awk: a more powerful tool for text processing
+>
+> We have seen the `cut` command that allows the selection of columns in tabular data.
+> If you need more powerful manipulation of tabular data you can use the command `awk`, which
+> permits more powerful operations (selection, calculations etc.) on columns.
+For more complex
+> operations, however, we recommend going to your favourite programming language!
+{: .callout}

 > ## Which Pipe?
 >
 > The file `animals.txt` contains 8 lines of data formatted as follows: